 Our renowned business analyst training courses will delve much further into these concepts, but we will briefly discuss them in this informative blog post.
 However, if you want to really understand the subject material and perhaps become an analyst yourself, you’ll definitely want to peruse our selection of training courses and other related courses.

 Quite specifically, Pierson Requirements Group deals with the intersection of business analysis and project management.
 We explore how to combine Project Management and Business Analysis disciplines, using the standards set forth by PMI (Project Management Institute).
 We also refer to the PMBOK Guide, also known as A Guide to the Project Management Body of Knowledge.
 This book is the presiding worldwide standard for project management.
 It gives professionals lessons in instrumental practices so they can achieve project success in their careers and corporations.
 Additionally, we refer to the International Institute of Business Analysis (IIBA) standards set forth in their book A Guide to the Business Analysis Body of Knowledge® (BABOK® Guide).
 This book represents the comprehensive knowledge available regarding business analysis and sets forth standards for business analysis practices as well as proposing the best ones.
 We used this rich materials to give our students the most comprehensive, enriching learning experience as humanly possible.
 We find that this process creates the best business analysts.

-If you want to be a good business analyst and delve more into the concepts listed above, enroll in the next available business analyst training course offered by the renowned Pierson Requirements Group.
+If you want to be a good business analyst and delve more into the concepts listed above, enroll in the next available training course offered by the renowned Pierson Requirements Group.
 In it, you will be taught up-to-date industry standards as well as the best ways to go about business modeling, facilitation and business requirements gathering skills.